-When the President of Faso is incapacitated in a temporary manner [façon] from fulfilling his functions, his powers are provisionally exercised by the Prime Minister.
+While the President of Faso is incapacitated in a temporary manner [façon] from fulfilling his functions, his powers are provisionally exercised by the Prime Minister.

-In case of vacancy of the Presidency of Faso for whatever cause that may be, or of absolute or definitive incapacity declared by the Supreme Court referred to [the matter] by the Government, the functions of the President of Faso are exercised by the President of the National Assembly.
+In case of vacancy of the Presidency of Faso for whatever cause that may be, or of absolute or definitive incapacity declared by the Constitutional Council referred to [the matter] by the Government, the functions of the President of Faso are provisionally exercised by the President of the National Assembly.

-The election of a new President for a new period of seven years follows.
+The election of a new President for a new period of five years follows.

-The election of the new President takes place twenty-one days at least and forty days at most after the official declaration of the vacancy or of the definitive character of the incapacity.
+The election of the new President takes place thirty days at least and sixty days at most after the official declaration of the vacancy or of the definitive character of the incapacity.

-In all cases, application may not be made of Articles 46, 49, 50, 59, and 161 of this Constitution during the vacancy of the Presidency.
+In all cases, application cannot be made of Articles 46, 49, 50, 59, and 161 of this Constitution during the vacancy of the Presidency.

-Before entering into [his] functions, the President elected takes before the Supreme Court the following oath: "I swear before the Burkinabè people and on my honor to preserve, to respect, to have respected and to defend the Constitution and the laws, and to implement it to guarantee justice to all the inhabitants of Burkina Faso."
+Before entering into [his] functions, the President elected swears taken the Constitutional Council the following oath: "I swear before the Burkinabè people and on my honor to preserve, to respect, to have respected and to defend the Constitution and the laws, and to implement it to guarantee justice to all the inhabitants of Burkina Faso."

-In the course of the ceremony of investiture, the President of the Supreme Court receives the written declaration of the assets of the President of Faso.
+In the course of the ceremony of investiture, the President of the Constitutional Council receives the written declaration of the assets of the President of Faso.